 ⇢ "When to Apply"

-I led motion development and visual exploration for a redesign of “Prisms” (essentially a spatial ‘window’).
-Through this process, I created the 'Anima' system, a new set of forms and functions that dramatically reduced friction and created a more immersive interaction model.
+I led the motion development and visual exploration for a complete redesign of Prisms, Magic Leap’s spatial “windows.”
+Through this work, I created the Anima system, a refined set of behaviors and forms that reduced friction and introduced a far more immersive, intuitive interaction model.

-With a somewhat eccentric After Effects rig, devised for quick iteration, I explored dozens if not hundreds of models and user flows surfacing a more sophisticated, subtler approach to the most ubiquitous tools on the device while maintaining and often enhancing prism utility and usability.
+Using a custom, somewhat unconventional After Effects rig built for rapid iteration, I explored hundreds of variations and user flows.
+This process surfaced a subtler, more sophisticated model for the device’s most ubiquitous tools—one that preserved, and often enhanced, both utility and usability.

 Controls explainer loop for quick 1n-headset reference